Term Life Insurance

 Will my blood be tested for alcohol when I apply for life insurance?

-Keep in mind that before you can be issued a life insurance policy (except when it is no-exam life insurance), you will be required to submit a blood sample.
-Elevated liver enzymes can be an indicator of regular drinking.
-If you are found to have elevated liver enzymes with your blood sample, several things may happen as a result:
+Before you can be issued a policy (except when it is no-exam life insurance), you will be required to submit a blood sample.
+Elevated liver enzymes indicate regular drinking habits. upon detection of elevated liver enzymes in your blood, there are a few possible outcomes:

-- You will not be issued a policy
+- You will be required to pay a higher premium on your policy

-- Your application will be postponed until the cause of the problem can be pinpointed
+- There will be a delay in your application until the problem can be pinpointed

 Modern drinking trends